Why is Counting Fetal Movements Important?

-At 18 to 20 weeks, your baby will move more at certain times of the day.
+Starting around 18 to 20 weeks, your baby will begin to move more at certain times of the day.
 After 28 weeks, your movements will become stronger and more predictable.
 Your care provider may advise you to start tracking your fetal movements.
-This is often called a "kick count."
+This is often called "kick counting".

 Source: Health Link BC

 reported feeling strongly that something was wrong before experiencing a stillbirth (4)